 Sarasota’s Jungle Gardens is a classic, old Florida attraction

 For more than 75 years, Sarasota’s Jungle Gardens has been delighting families.
 The “throwback” attraction is home to native and exotic animals – parrots, macaws, snakes, lizards, alligators, and crocodiles – many of them donated or rescued.
 You’ll be able to view the wildlife while you walk along lush, tropical garden walkways.
 Pink flamingos are a favorite with visitors as they feed, flutter, and pose up close amongst the floral beauty.
 The tropical bird show is one of the most famous in all of Florida and generations of families keep coming back to enjoy this must-see original Florida attraction.

 Make an Old Fashioned Sand Castle

 Where to go?
-Try these less discovered beaches: Turtle Beach on Siesta Key’s south end where shimmering blue water meets a gently sloping beach; Ted Sperling Park, on the southernmost end of Lido Key where pine trees whisper in the breeze above sandy, sunflower-laden trails; Or try a Longboat Key beach.
-There are 12 access points along the length of the island – the one at its north end (#100 Broadway Street) has a wooden boardwalk meandering through sea grapes, pines and sea oats, leading to the setting sun.
+Also try these less discovered beaches: Turtle Beach on Siesta Key’s south end where the shimmering blue water meets a gently sloping beach; Ted Sperling Park, on the southernmost end of Lido Key where pine trees whisper in the breeze above sandy, sunflower-laden trails; Or try a Longboat Key beach.
+There are 12 access points along the length of the island – the one at its north end (#100 Broadway Street) has a wooden boardwalk meandering through sea grapes, pines, and sea oats, leading to the setting sun.